the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [x] output solutions in subset_repo

+- [ ] subset EMNIST so that it's balanced but still has 65 characters

 - [ ] create repo that people can clone, add their code, and submit their fork to gradescope
     - [x] make sure can update contents of repo easily with `admin/tasks/subset_repo_into_labs.sh` script
     - make sure that can submit repo to autograder